MohammadrezaPourreza/Spider2/spider2/README.md

 ├── databases                   # DB/DB metadata for Spider2 dataset
 │   ├── bigquery                # The information of DB on Bigquery │   │   ├── metadata                 # The details data of each DB, including DB DDL, table, column information, and sample data.
-│   │   └── metadata_markdown        # Some human-readable Schema markdown documentation
+│   │   └── metadata_markdown        # Some human-readable markdown documentation schema
 │   ├── local                   # The DB of the local databases │   └── snowflake               # The information of DB on Snowflake ├── interface                   # Scripts for interacting with the database.